FyynApp/mercurius-core-business-platform/README.md

 - In the new Terminal window, run the background jobs process: `php bin/console --no-debug messenger:consume async`.
 Keep the terminal window open and running in the background.

-- In a dedicated Terminal window, start the Symfony web server: `~/.symfony5/bin/symfony server:start`.
+- In a dedicated Terminal window, start the Symfony web server: `symfony server:start`.
 Keep the terminal window open and running in the background.

 - Open `http://127.0.0.1:8000/` in your browser.
 Enjoy!